-- · Level 1 valuations, where the valuation is based on quoted market prices for identical assets or liabilities traded in active markets (which include exchanges and over-the-counter markets with sufficient volume), - · Level 2 valuations, where the valuation is based on quoted market prices for similar instruments traded in active markets, quoted prices for identical or similar instruments in markets that are not active and model-based valuation techniques for which all significant assumptions are observable in the market, and

-· Level 3 valuations, where the valuation is generated from model-based techniques that use significant assumptions not observable in the market, but observable based on Company-specific data.
+- · Level 1 valuations, where the valuation is based on quoted market prices for identical assets or liabilities traded in active markets (which include exchanges and over-the-counter markets with sufficient volume), - · Level 2 valuations, where the valuation is based on quoted market prices for similar instruments traded in active markets, quoted prices for identical or similar instruments in markets that are not active and model-based valuation techniques for which all significant assumptions are observable in the market, and - · Level 3 valuations, where the valuation is generated from model-based techniques that use significant assumptions not observable in the market, but observable based on Company-specific data.
 These unobservable assumptions reflect the Company's own estimates for assumptions that market participants would use in pricing the asset or liability.
 Valuation techniques typically include option pricing models, discounted cash flow models and similar techniques, but may also include the use of market prices of assets or liabilities that are not directly comparable to the subject asset or liability.

-The Company's MBS are valued using Level 2 valuations, and such valuations currently are determined by the Company based on the average of third-party broker quotes and/or by independent pricing sources when available.
+The Company's MBS are valued using Level 2 valuations, and such valuations currently are determined by the Company based on independent pricing sources and/or third-party broker quotes, when available.
 Because the price estimates may vary, the Company must make certain judgments and assumptions about the appropriate price to use to calculate the fair values.
 Alternatively, the Company could opt to have the value of all of our MBS positions determined by either an independent third-party or do so internally.

-Mortgage-backed securities, retained interests, Eurodollar futures contracts and mortgage loans held for sale were recorded at fair value on a recurring basis during 2013 and 2012.
+Mortgage-backed securities, retained interests and Eurodollar futures contracts were recorded at fair value on a recurring basis during 2014 and 2013.
 When determining fair value measurements, the Company considers the principal or most advantageous market in which it would transact and considers assumptions that market participants would use when pricing the asset.
 When possible, the Company looks to active and observable markets to price identical assets.
 When identical assets are not traded in active markets, the Company looks to market observable data for similar assets.
 Fair value measurements for the retained interests are generated by a model that requires management to make a significant number of assumptions.

-The following table presents financial assets and liabilities measured at fair value on a recurring basis as of December 31, 2013 and 2012:
+The following table presents financial assets and liabilities measured at fair value on a recurring basis as of December 31, 2014 and 2013:

-Fair Value Measurements Quoted Prices in Active Markets for Identical Assets (Level 1) Significant Other Observable Inputs (Level 2) Significant nobservable Inputs (Level 3)
+= - Fair Value Measurements Quoted Prices in Active Markets for Identical Assets (Level 1) Significant gnificant observable Inputs Level 3)

+December 31, 2014

+Mortgage-backed securities \$ 117,831 \$ - \$ 117,831 \$ -

+Eurodollar futures contracts 476 476 - -

+Investment in Orchid 12,811 12,811 - -

+Retained interests 1,900 - - 1,900

-December 31, 2013
+December 31, 2013 ,

 Mortgage-backed securities \$ 389,341 \$ - \$ 389,341 \$

 Eurodollar futures contracts 2,557 2,557 - -

 Retained interests 2,531 - - 2,531

-December 31, 2012

-Mortgage-backed securities \$ 168,155 \$ - \$ 168,155 \$

-Eurodollar futures contracts 227 227 - -

-Retained interests 3,336 - - 3,336

-The following table illustrates a roll forward for all assets measured at fair value on a recurring basis using significant unobservable inputs (Level 3) for the years ended December 31, 2013 and 2012:
+The following table illustrates a roll forward for all assets measured at fair value on a recurring basis using significant unobservable inputs (Level 3) for the years ended December 31, 2014 and 2013: